 How Much Does Filing for Bankruptcy in the Birmingham Area Cost?

 Our Birmingham bankruptcy lawyers are currently charging $850 in attorney’s fees for simple, no asset Chapter 7 bankruptcy cases throughout Alabama.
-This would include most Chapter 7 filings, but there are potentially additional costs if there are complex legal issues such as corporate, divorce, or other such issues that would require a significant amount of additional time to handle or are likely to involve hearings.
-However, in most cases this flat fee will cover your attorney fees in Chapter 7 cases.
+This would include most Chapter 7 filings, but there may be additional costs if there are complex legal issues such as corporate, divorce, or other such issues that would require a significant amount of additional time to handle or are likely to involve hearings.
+However, in most cases this flat fee will cover your attorney fees.

 Although a Chapter 7 bankruptcy can be beneficial to you in potentially discharging your unsecured debts, sometimes another type of bankruptcy called a Chapter 13 would be preferable.
 A Chapter 13 case is much less expensive to get filed, since most of the attorney fees get paid in the five year payment plan, so there are less cost up front.
 When you call our bankruptcy lawyers in Birmingham and set up a consultation, we will go over your situation with you and help you figure out which type of bankruptcy is the best option for you.